Lelandwilson/QAterm/README.md

   - Disallowed command patterns for terminal execution
   - Virtual environment option for sandboxed execution
   - Uses current working directory by default
+  - Auto‑approval (safe): When enabled, non‑destructive FS ops (`read`, `list`, `exists`) can be auto‑approved.
+In Visual mode, safe ops suggested by the AI are executed silently and results are rendered in the Chat pane.

+### Automatic Local Scan (Non-destructive)
+- What it does: When you ask about a feature in “this app/project” (e.g., “what can you tell me about the fzf feature in this app?”), QAterm will:
+  - Detect if you’re inside a project
+  - Inspect docs and entrypoints (README.md, HELP.txt, index.js, package.json main)
+  - Run a safe grep across the repo (excluding node_modules/.git) to find references
+  - Return snippets grouped by file, without modifying anything
+- Toggle: Enabled by default via `autoActions.localSearchBeforeAI` in `config.json`.
+- Tip: Use `\review .` for a deeper parallel analysis if grep returns little.

+### Visual Mode (Tri‑pane)
+Open with `\visual` (alias `\v`).

+- Layout: Files (left), Preview (middle; wrapped), Chat (right; wrapped)
+- Controls:
+  - `Tab`/`Shift+Tab`: Cycle focus (Files → Preview → Chat)
+  - `C`: Ask AI (inline prompt inside Chat pane; Esc cancels).
+The selected file’s path and a short preview are included automatically so you can talk about it immediately
+  - `V`: Toggle three‑pane layout on/off
+  - `S`: Toggle Auto‑scan (toast shown; saved to config)
+  - `PgUp`/`PgDn`, `↑`/`↓`: Scroll Chat/Preview when focused
+- Notes:
+  - Startup banner shows a status row: Auto‑scan, Agentic, Provider
+  - Auto‑scan runs only for questions explicitly scoped to “this app/project/repo/codebase/directory” or when you say “review”

+#### Edit View (single file)
+- From Visual mode, select a file and press `E` to open the editor view.
+- Layout: Editor (left; Vim‑like) and AI Chat (right).
+- Modes and keys:
+  - Normal: `h/j/k/l` move, `i` insert, `o` open line below, `G` end, `:w` save, `:q` quit, `:wq` save+quit
+  - Insert: type to edit, Enter to split line, Backspace to merge/delete, `Esc` returns to Normal
+  - Paging: `Ctrl‑f`/`Ctrl‑b` page down/up
+  - Help: `?` toggles a contextual help bar with the most useful keys for the current mode
+- AI collaboration:
+  - Press `C` to enter an instruction for the AI (e.g., “convert var to const and fix lint”).
+  - The AI previews changes by sending a full file update; the buffer updates immediately.
+Save with `:w` to write.
+  - Safe FS ops (read/list/exists) from the AI are auto‑approved; destructive changes still require saving.

 ## Global Installation